 It’s not uncommon for a business to hold key employee life insurance coverage.
 By insuring their key employee they understand the business may not hold up if one of their key employees happens to die.

-When insuring a key employee death is often thought of by a business owner, although disability is often disregarded.
+When insuring a key employee, death is often thought of by a business owner, although key employee disability plans are often disregarded.
 With a key employee being disabled they often face the same issues as they would if that key employee were deceased.
 Some results of disability are:

 - Recruiting costs to replace the key employee